ShaliniAnandaPhD/EMBER/EmberMind/README.md

 ## Acknowledgments
 - Anthropic's research on "Scaling Monosemanticity" for providing insights into mapping and manipulating neuron activation patterns in large language models
-- Collaborators and partners, including governmental agencies, research institutions, and local communities, for their support and contributions to the project

 ## Contact
 For any questions or inquiries, please contact [Shalini Ananda](mailto:shalini.ananda@example.com).